m-tari/arxiv_interface/README.md

 - ~Build a classical machine learning classifer for automatic tagging of articles~
 - ~Use transformers for title generation~
 - ~Build a recommender system for similar articles~
-- Apply RNNs fro title generation and compare the performance with transformers
+- Apply RNNs for title generation and compare the performance with transformers
 - Try different word embeddings (using Word2Vec, GloVe, etc)
 ## References
 [1] https://arxiv.org/